 This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act).
-The landlord applied for an order of possession.
+The landlord applied for an order of possession and a monetary order for unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding, which declares that on June 9, 2011 the landlord served the tenants with notice of the direct request proceeding by posting the notices on the door of the rental unit.
-Section 90 of the Act states that a document is deemed to have been served three days after posting.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding, which declares that on December 14, 2011 the landlord served the tenants with notice of the direct request proceeding by registered mail.
+Section 90 of the Act states that a document is deemed to have been served five days after mailing.